David Zalkaliani

-Career
+Early life and career

+He was born on February 27, 1968, in Tbilisi.
+His father, Murtaz Zalkaliani, was an economist and member of the Georgian Parliament of the third convocation (1992–1995).
+In 1992 he graduated from Ivane Javakhishvili Tbilisi State University majoring in international law.

 Soon after Georgia regained its independence in 1992, Zalkaliani joined the Ministry of Foreign Affairs, serving as an Attaché in the Department of International Organizations, being subsequently promoted to the Deputy Head of the Division at the same department in 1995.

 During the aforementioned period, it was of utmost importance for Georgia to claim a place of its own within the system of international relations, by joining appropriate international organizations.
 During the same period Georgia started cooperating with the European Community, which in 1992 recognized Georgia's independence.
 Back in those years, cooperation between Georgia and the European Community was mainly focused on humanitarian and technical issues, in which Zalkaliani was actively involved.

+Ambassadorial roles

 From 1996 to 2000, Zalkaliani served as a Counsellor at the Embassy of Georgia to the Republic of Austria and the Permanent Mission of Georgia to the OSCE and International Organization’s in Vienna.
 He took part in the negotiating process on the text of the Agreement on Adaptation of the Treaty on Conventional Armed Forces in Europe.
 He participated in various important high-level summits, including the Budapest Summit of 1994, the Lisbon Summit of 1996 and the Istanbul Summit of 1999.
 Zalkaliani actively participated in the process of negotiations for the withdrawal of Russian military bases from the territory of Georgia.
 During Zalkaliani's diplomatic tenure in Austria, the Georgian mission in Vienna was represented by the prominent Georgian diplomat, Ambassador Levan Mikeladze.
 Later, Zalkaliani joined Mikeladze, when Mikeladze became actively involved in social and political activities.

-In 2000–2001, he continued serving as a Counsellor at the Department for European Affairs of the Ministry of Foreign Affairs of Georgia.
-Thus, the vital and highly responsible task of deepening bilateral cooperation with European countries fell under his duties.

 In 2001–2002, Zalkaliani returned to Vienna to assume the position of Deputy Permanent Representative of Georgia to the OSCE.

 In 2002–2004, Zalkaliani served as a Senior Counsellor at the Embassy of Georgia to the U.S., Mexico and Canada; during his tenure, US-Georgia defense cooperation was considerably intensified.

 In 2004 Zalkaliani continued his diplomatic career in Uzbekistan having served as an Ambassador Extraordinary and Plenipotentiary of Georgia to the Republics of Uzbekistan and Tajikistan.
-In the above period the bilateral relations between the countries were considerably intensified in the political and economic fields.
+In 2008 he was appointed as an Ambassador Extraordinary and Plenipotentiary of Georgia to the Republic of Belarus.

+Brief returns to Georgia

-In 2007 Zalkaliani was appointed as the Director of the Department of Global Relations of the Ministry of Foreign Affairs of Georgia.
+During this period from 1996-2009, breifly returned to TblisitIn 2000–2001, he continued serving as a Counsellor at the Department for European Affairs of the Ministry of Foreign Affairs, overseeing the task of deepening bilateral cooperation with European countries.
+In 2007, Zalkaliani was appointed as the Director of the Department of Global Relations of the Ministry of Foreign Affairs of Georgia.
 Over the next year he assumed the position of the Ambassador-at-large.

-In 2008 he was appointed as an Ambassador Extraordinary and Plenipotentiary of Georgia to the Republic of Belarus.